SEMICeu/Wikibase/README.md

 # Wikidata-Wikibase Workshops

-Material for the SEMIC workshops on Wikidata and Wikibase
+Material for the SEMIC workshops on Wikidata and Wikibase.

-## Preliminary steps

 A playground Wikibase instance is running on <https://wikibase.semic.eu/>.
 Credentials will be provided during the workshop.